nakel-ola/rest-orchestrator/README.md

 }
 ```

+**When to use:**

+- You want to batch multiple API calls into a single request
+- You want request-level caching and deduplication
+- You may or may not need field selection (install FieldsModule separately if needed)

 ### Field Selection

-Use `@fields` in the request body to select specific fields:
+Use `@fields` in the request body to select specific fields. **Requires FieldsModule to be installed.**

 ```typescript
 // Request body